 Flight Operations at the Air Force Academy

 The U. S. Air Force Academy is committed to being a good neighbor.
 The support of El Paso County, the City of Colorado Springs and the surrounding communities is vital to the success of our mission.
-USAFA strives to minimize the impact on our neighbors, while safely accomplishing the flying training mission.
-The following information is designed to provide an understanding of Air Force Academy flying operations.
-It is also intended to facilitate an appreciation for how, where, when and why we fly.
-A FAQs page is provided to answer the most frequently asked questions concerning USAFA's operating airspace and its impact on the surrounding community.
+The Academy minimizes the impact on our neighbors while safely accomplishing our flying training mission.
+The following information provides an understanding of the Academy's flying operations.
+It's intended to facilitate an appreciation for how, where, when and why we fly.
+A FAQs page answers the most frequently asked questions concerning our operating airspace and its impact on our surrounding community.

-Safety is the number one priority for USAFA leaders, instructors, and cadets.
-Our Airmanship programs have the best safety record in Air Education and Training Command and Air Force Academy instructor pilots have thousands of flying hours and years of experience.
+Safety is the No. 1 priority for Academy leaders, instructors and cadets.
+Our Airmanship programs have the best safety record in Air Education and Training Command and our instructor pilots have thousands of flying hours of experience.

 Flight Training and the USAFA Mission

-The U.S. Air Force Academy is one of the four premier military academies in the United States.
-Every year, approximately 1,000 USAFA Cadets graduate and are commissioned lieutenants in the Air Force to lead our Airmen in defense of our national interests.
+The Academy is one of four military academies in the U.S. Every year, approximately 1,000 cadets graduate and are commissioned as lieutenants in the Air Force to lead our Airmen in defense of our national interests.
 To prepare them for this immense task, these men and women undergo four years of intense academic, military and physical training.
-As part of that mission, the Academy's Airmanship programs are designed to expose, motivate and challenge cadets to become successful leaders in the world's greatest Air Force.
-The Airmanship Programs, which include soaring, parachuting and powered flight expose cadets to the rigors and fundamentals of flying.
-These programs also provide the foundation for personal and professional discipline required to succeed as an Air Force aviator, a path approximately half of USAFA cadets pursue upon graduation.
-The 306th Flying Training Group, under the 12th Flying Training Wing, headquartered at Randolph Air Force Base, Texas, provides management and oversight of the USAFA Airmanship programs and is the primary source for Undergraduate Pilot Training instructor pilot production.
+As part of that mission, the Academy's Airmanship programs expose, motivate and challenge cadets to become successful leaders in the world's greatest Air Force.
+The Airmanship Programs include soaring, parachuting and powered flight and expose cadets to the rigors and fundamentals of flying.
+These programs provide the foundation for the personal and professional discipline required to succeed as an Air Force aviator, a path approximately half our cadets pursue after graduation.
+The 306th Flying Training Group, under the 12th Flying Training Wing, headquartered at Randolph Air Force Base, Texas, provides management and oversight of the Academy's Airmanship programs and is the primary source for Undergraduate Pilot Training instructor pilot production.

 Compatible Land Use and Encroachment

-There was very little development surrounding the Academy when Colorado Springs was selected as its location in 1954.
-Urban growth between 1980 and 2000 brought businesses and residential neighborhoods closer to the Academy’s borders, and continues today especially just immediately east of the airfield in the Interquest area, east of Interstate 25, near the intersection of Interquest and Voyager parkways.
-Title 14 of the Code of Federal Regulations Part 77 standards were established to ensure the safety of air navigation and prevent physical encroachment that would preclude normal flight operations.
-While not all buildings that exceed these standards will constitute a hazard to flight operations by themselves, the cumulative impact of each new development exceeding these standards increases the risk to the pilot training mission of USAFA.
+There was very little development surrounding the Academy in 1954, when Colorado Springs was selected for its location.
+Urban growth between 1980-2000 brought businesses and residential neighborhoods closer to the Academy’s borders and continues today, especially just east of the airfield in the Interquest area east of Interstate 25, near the intersection of Interquest and Voyager parkways.
+Title 14 of the Code of Federal Regulations Part 77 standards were established to ensure the safety of air navigation and prevent physical encroachment that precludes normal flight operations.
+While not all buildings exceeding these standards constitutes a hazard to flight operations by themselves, the cumulative impact of each new development exceeding these standards increases the risk to the Academy's pilot training mission.

-Powered Flight operations began at the U.S. Air Force Academy Airfield in 1974 and saw only small changes in flight paths until 2012.
-However, increasing regional demand for use of the airspace along the Front Range of Colorado gradually rendered USAFA's airspace structure increasingly at odds with other airspace users, notably Federal Aviation Administration controlled traffic arriving and departing from regional and major airports in both Denver and Colorado Springs.
-By 2012, airspace conflicts had reached a level warranting a complete redesign of USAFA's airspace structure in order to ensure safe separation between Air Force flight operations and other regional flight operations.
+Powered Flight operations began at the Academy Airfield in 1974 and saw only small changes in flight paths until 2012.
+However, increasing regional demand for use of the airspace along the Front Range of Colorado gradually rendered our airspace structure increasingly at odds with other airspace users, notably Federal Aviation Administration-controlled traffic arriving and departing from regional and major airports in Denver and Colorado Springs.
+By 2012, airspace conflicts had reached a level warranting a complete redesign of USAFA's airspace structure to ensure safe separation between Air Force flight operations and other regional flight operations.
 In response to this changing landscape, a working group was established that included Air Force and FAA representatives.
 This group coordinated and developed the safest possible approaches, departures, training areas and flight patterns for USAFA operations.
 Decisions from the working group were implemented in early 2013.
 The redesigned pattern and corresponding departure/arrival corridors resulted in a greater concentration of flight training activity over neighborhoods that had not previously been exposed to a high volume of air traffic.

 The redesigned pattern is more standardized, predictable, and in line with Air Force Undergraduate Pilot Training (UPT).
 This predictability and standardization reduces the overall risk of Air Force flight training at the U.S. Air Force Academy while increasing the collective safety for our civilian neighbors living in the vicinity of the airfield.